 Kele Stewart, the current Dean for Experiential Learning, coordinates all experiential learning at the law school and works with career development office staff, faculty and externship and clinical directors to create offerings to develop practice-ready students.

 D.C.
 Semester in Practice Program

-This opportunity allows law students to live, work full time in government agencies, nonprofits and advocacy organization while taking a full law school semester in the United States Capital and remaining tied to Miami Law.
-Along with the externship placement, there is a course taught by Professor Charlton Copeland that provides: comprehension of the institutional, political, and legal contexts in which policymaking and implementation take place; greater insight into the mechanisms through which administrative agencies operate at the federal level;and engagement with government, relevant legal authorities and prominent attorneys.
+The D.C.
+Semester in Practice Program allows law students to live, work full time in government agencies, nonprofits and advocacy organization while taking a full law school semester in the United States Capital and remaining tied to Miami Law.
+Along with the externship placement, there is a course that provides: comprehension of the institutional, political, and legal contexts in which policymaking and implementation take place; greater insight into the mechanisms through which administrative agencies operate at the federal level;and engagement with government, relevant legal authorities and prominent attorneys.

 Litigation Skills Externship Program

 In addition, the unique Litigation Skills Externship Program provides students with the opportunity to apply the trial and pre-trial skills learned during the Lit Skills I course in a live client setting.
 In these externship placements, students may represent clients in criminal and civil matters as Certified Legal Interns (CLI) and argue cases in Circuit, County and Federal courts under the supervision of practicing attorneys.

 The expanded Miami Law Externship Program allows students to obtain academic credit while working in a real world legal setting.
 The Externship Program offers national and international externships with corporations, government agencies, public interest organizations and the judiciary.
 The program is designed to enhance the educational experience of students by giving them an opportunity to do advanced legal work that generally is not available through the law school's curriculum.

 Bacardi USA, Inc.